Reading: Three Ps (3Ps) – Pause Prompt Praise

-The three Ps approach is used by teachers, tutors and parents to guide oral reading practice with a struggling reader.
+The three Ps approach is used by teachers, tutors, and parents to guide oral reading practice with a struggling reader.
 For some, it is merely a variation of the above-mentioned three-cueing system.

 However, for others it is very different.
 For example: when a student encounters a word they do not know or get it wrong, the three steps are: 1) pause to see if they can fix it themselves, even letting them read on a little, 2) prompt them with strategies to find the correct pronunciation, and 3) praise them directly and genuinely.
 In the prompt step, the tutor does not suggest the student skip the word or guess the word based on the pictures or the first sound.
-Instead, they encourage student to use their decoding training to sound out the word, and use the context (meaning) to confirm they have found the correct word.
+Instead, they encourage students to use their decoding training to sound out the word and use the context (meaning) to confirm they have found the correct word.